andreapessotto/belance-ai-platform/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📞 Support

-MIT License - see LICENSE file for details.
+For questions or support, please open an issue in the repository.

-## Support
+---

-For support with Tavus integration or general questions, please open an issue or contact the development team.
+**Built for the World's Largest Hackathon** 🏆